couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-2000-getstarted.markdown

-## Adding Couchbase Lite to Your Project
+## Adding Couchbase Lite to a Project
-Follow the steps in this section to create a new Android project that uses Couchbase Lite.
+This section shows how to create a simple Hello World app with Couchbase Lite.
+It uses Maven to add the Couchbase Lite dependencies.

-**Create a new project:**
+**Create a new project**

 1. Launch Android Studio.